JiaJiaiem/FRSNet/README.md

-# A novel deep learning-based method for generating floor response spectra of building structures
+# Prediction models of floor response spectra
 ## This repository for FRSNet
 The FRSNet can predict the FRS efficiently without requiring numerical simulation and model analysis.
 This repository contains the following content: